 Each Red Oak ISD campus boasts unique and exciting after school clubs.
 Some popular elementary programs include Chess Club, Good News Club and Art Club.
 Secondary campuses have a wide variety of clubs and organizations that allow a student to plug in, socialize and grow their leadership skills.
 Call your child’s campus or residentially zoned campus to learn more about how your child can extend the school day with after school clubs.

 Best Community for Music Education

-Red Oak ISD was named a 2019 Best Community for Music Education by the National Association for Music Merchants.
-This is the sixth time in 7 years for the district to receive the honor.
+Red Oak ISD was named a 2020 Best Community for Music Education by the National Association for Music Merchants.
+This is the 8th time in nine years for the district to receive the honor.
 Those named to this list are committed to music education from K-12.
 Areas of strength include funding, facilities, program offerings, participation, and overall support.